TrackerLounge/TrackingAndHogDescriptorInJavaOpenCV/README.md

 I chose to ignore these partial blocks.

 In my implementation, I used a HOG of 9 Bins.
-I used degrees: 0, 20, 40, 60, 80, 100, 120, 140, 160
+I used degrees:
+0, 20, 40, 60, 80, 100, 120, 140, 160

-I proportionally devided values that fell between to bins based on nearness.
+I proportionally divided values that fell between to bins based on nearness.
 This resulted in some unwanted behaviors.
 Specifically, if the degree exactly equals 90 degrees, I don't have a bin for that.
 As a result, that result is devided in half.
 Half of the value is put into the bin: 80 degrees and the other half is put into the bin: 100 degrees.
 This is fine but when you display the HOG on an image it can look weird.